willdady/foreman/README.md

 ### 3. Run foreman

 Update your `foreman.toml` file to contain the following configuration.
-This allows code running inside the test image to reach foreman process running on your host machine.
+This allows code running inside the test image to reach the foreman process running on your host machine.

 ```toml
 [core]